 How ShipBob works

-Tracking is sent to your customer, and you retain complete control and visibility of your orders by status, watching them as they move throughout the process in real time, and understanding inventory levels, total costs, and ways to further optimize your fulfillment strategy.
+Tracking is sent to your customer, and you retain complete control and visibility of your orders by status, watching them as they move throughout the process in real time, and understanding inventory levels, total costs, and ways to further optimise your fulfilment strategy.

-Who should consider outsourcing their fulfillment logistics to a 3PL?
+Who should consider outsourcing their fulfilment logistics to a 3PL?

-Nearly any ecommerce store — regardless of ecommerce platform, industry, or product category — can benefit from outsourcing fulfillment.
-Here are three signs you’re ready to outsource fulfillment to a 3PL:
+Nearly any ecommerce store — regardless of ecommerce platform, industry, or product category — can benefit from outsourcing fulfilment.
+Here are three signs you’re ready to outsource fulfilment to a 3PL:

 1. You’re shipping over 100 orders per month

 While there’s no magic number, if your order volume has increased and you can’t keep up, it’s time to outsource to shippers.
 It’s at the point when you’re asking friends and family members to help you pack boxes or you’re staying up into the late hours of the night just to meet demand.